 The latest results confirm that Käina Bay contains the most mineral sediments and the lowest concentrations of heavy metals out of all analyzed mud deposits in Estonia.
 On the lithological composition on average Orjaku peloid contains 91.4% of minerals, 6.5% of organic matter, and 3.7% of carbonates.
 The lowest lead (Pb) concentrations were detected in Käina Bay, where values do not exceed 20 ppm, in all points the concentration of zinc (Zn) is within the norms – 80 ppm and the concentration of copper (Cu) is the lowest – 9 ppm on average.
 The sediments in Käina Bay are ecologically cleanest in Estonia.

 Use of peloid

 Curative mud from Käina Bay is excavated mostly in wintertime using traditional methods and non-polluting vehicles and fuels.
-Peloid in its natural and pure condition is thereupon stored in tanks and kept in warehouse at a stable temperature.
+Peloid in its natural and pure condition is thereupon stored in tanks and kept in a warehouse at a stable temperature.
 Peloid has been analyzed by authorized laboratories, fitted with certificates and ready for delivery in containers of various sizes for the wholesale buyers.

 Body masks are used for aesthetic or cosmetic treatments in general as well for therapeutic treatments.
 In addition to warmth, chemical action is also expected in case of mud cure.
 Curative mud has medically proven healing effects inter alia for metabolism or rheumatism.
 Mud care is renown for the prevention and treatment of overburdened musculoskeletal systems in work-related complaints regarding the neck and upper limbs.
-Body mask from peloid has curative effect on injuries of muscles, joints, tendons, ligaments, nerves, bones, and the circulatory system.
+Body mask has a curative effect on injuries of muscles, joints, tendons, ligaments, nerves, bones, and the circulatory system.